BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 style D color:#000,fill:#ffaaaa;
 style E color:#000,fill:#ffaaaa;
 ```

+> _You can verify the authenticity of this scenario by looking at the [history of this file](https://github.com/BlockchainCommons/SmartCustody/commits/master/README.md) and seeing that all recent commits were made by @shannona or @ChristopherA and that they are **Verified**, which means they were signed with a registered GPG key.
+We may offer a more formal signing of this file or the #SmartCustody book in the future.

 ##### _Figure 1: Architecture Overview_

 ***Warning:*** It is important that you initiate this scenario when you have a large block of time: usually at least two hours when you will not be interrupted and when you will not be distracted.
 You don't want to make mistakes, and to avoid that it's best to do everything in one go.